Hand holding up strawberry to happy dog

 Blackberries are a great treat to give your dog.
 Not only are blackberries healthy, but also dogs love them, so they’re a great alternative to regular dog treats.
 Blackberries are low in calories and sugar, so they’re perfectly safe to throw into your dog’s food bowl every once in a while.
 The amount of blackberries you should feed your dog depends on their size.
 Two blackberries a day is enough for a small dog and a large dog can have up to eight.

-So now that we’ve gone over which berries dogs can’t eat, let’s discuss what dogs can’t eat.
+There are plenty of fruits dogs can and can’t eat.
+Now that we’ve gone over which berries dogs can safely eat, let’s discuss what dogs can’t eat.
 There are various berries that are not safe for dogs to eat because they can be toxic to them.
 Some of these berries include:

 • Marionberries